exakat/php-dictionary/dictionary/active-record.ini.rst

 Active Record is a design pattern commonly used in PHP development.
 It provides an object-oriented approach to interact with a database table or view.
 In the Active Record pattern, each table or view in the database is represented by a corresponding class in the PHP code.

 The main purpose of Active Record is to encapsulate the database access logic within the objects themselves.
-This means that an Active Record object not only represents a single row of data, but it also includes methods to perform CRUD (Create, Read, Update, Delete) operations on that data.
+This means that an Active Record object not only represents a single row of data, but it also includes methods to perform CRUD, or Create, Read, Update, Delete, operations on that data.

 With Active Record, developers can easily create, retrieve, update, and delete records from the database by invoking methods on the corresponding objects.
 The Active Record object abstracts away the SQL queries and provides a more intuitive and object-oriented way to work with the data.